 Destruction, maintenance, and replacement for these marks are controlled under Survey Mark Protection and by the Survey Control Marks Register Section 6.4.1 Survey Mark Protection and Section 6.4.2 Survey Control Register of the TMR Surveying Standards, Part 2.

 An assessment is to be undertaken to identify cadastral marks that may need protecting prior to excavations for:

-- a) Footings to be undertaken in accordance with MRTS15 Noise Fences, and notice of such Works provided to the Administrator and Transport and Main Roads region / district's Principal Surveyor.
+- a) Footings to be undertaken in accordance with MRTS15 Noise Fences and notice of such Works provided to the Administrator and Transport and Main Roads region / district's Principal Surveyor.
 Hold Point 4 - b) Construction of retaining walls undertaken in accordance with MRTS03 Drainage, Retaining Structures and Protective Treatments.
-If the assessment deems it necessary, a survey for identifying and protecting cadastral survey marks shall be undertaken as specified in Table 7.3.3 and notice of such Works provided to the Administrator.
-Hold Point 5 - c) Earthwork cuttings or trenching Works undertaken in accordance with MRTS04 General Earthworks.
-If the assessment deems it necessary, a survey for identifying and protecting cadastral survey marks shall be undertaken as specified in Table 7.3.3 and notice of such Works provided to the Administrator.
-Hold Point 6
+If the assessment deems it necessary, a survey for identifying and protecting cadastral survey marks shall be undertaken as specified in Table 7.3.3 and notice of such Works provided to the Administrator and Transport and Main Roads region / district's Principal Surveyor.
+Hold Point 5 - c) Earthwork cuttings or trenching Works undertaken in accordance with MRTS04 General Earthworks and/or TN163 Third Party Utility Infrastructure Installation in State-Controlled Roads Technical Guidelines.
+If the assessment deems it necessary, a survey for identifying and protecting cadastral survey marks shall be undertaken as specified in Table 7.3.3 and notice of such Works provided to the Administrator and Transport and Main Roads region / district's Principal Surveyor.
+Hold Point 6 d) Where removal / demolition of kerbs, kerbs and channel and concrete slabs are to be removed in accordance with MRTS03 Drainage, Retaining Structures and Protective Treatments or where specified in the drawings, an assessment survey for identifying and protecting of cadastral survey marks shall be undertaken as specified in Table 7.3.3 and notice of Works provided to the Administrator and Transport and Main Roads region / district's Principal Surveyor.
+Hold Point 7